victoryang1/DAT-BOS-16/lessons/lesson-04/readme.md

 A *DAG- Directed Acyclic Graph* is a handy tool to help you determine which variables are most important for your model.

+> Instructor: Explain the relationship between the acyclic property and causality.

 A DAG always includes at least one exposure/predictor and one outcome.
 For example:

 ![TV Sales DAG](./assets/images/sales-tv-model-output.png)

+> Instructors: Discuss "Acyclic" and "Undirected" for this diagram to solidify the concepts.

 Here the exposure/predictor is TV ads and it is associated with an outcome, sales.
 We can measure the strength to demonstrate a strong association between tv ads and sales.